Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Complementary methods of reading a macroscopic quantum jump

 We appeal anew to the idealized scenario seeing a deterministic amplitude $A$, the same across the ensemble of realizations in hand.
 Figure~\ref{fig:FIG3}(c) shows that the statistical behaviour of the homodyne-current record is an explicit function of the LO phase.
 Measuring ``position'' with $\theta=0$ [inset (i)], we obtain two Gaussian distributions centered at $Q_0=\pm 2A$, a fact which may be used to {\it a posteriori} verify the value of $A$ previously identified from the conditioned $Q$ function of the cavity state.
 Once the value of $A$ has been cross-checked, we can proceed to set $\theta=\pi/2$ measuring ``momentum'' [inset (ii)].
-The obtained histogram indeed demonstrates that a $\cos^2(Q_{\pi/2} A)$ oscillating profile is screened by the Gaussian envelope $e^{-Q_{\pi/2}^2/2}$.
-Mode-matched homodyne detection also proves able to resolve the phase difference between the two components in the superposition~\eqref{eq:cat}: if $\phi_0$ assumed the value of $\pi$ instead of $0$, the charge distribution would remain symmetric with respect to the $Q_{\rm \pi/2}=0$ axis, but with a dip at the origin in place of a peak~\cite{YurkeStoler1986, CatWPD}.
+The obtained histogram indeed demonstrates that a $\cos^2(Q_{\pi/2} A)$ oscillating profile is screened by the Gaussian envelope $e^{-(1/2)\,Q_{\pi/2}^2}$.
+Mode-matched homodyne detection also proves able to resolve the phase difference between the two components in the superposition~\eqref{eq:cat}: if $\phi_0$ assumed the value of $\pi$ instead of $0$, the charge distribution would still be symmetric with respect to the $Q_{\rm \pi/2}=0$ axis, but with a dip at the origin in place of a peak~\cite{YurkeStoler1986, CatWPD}.
+For other values of $\phi_0$, mirror symmetry is lost.